 At the wholesale level, used car prices began to fall in the overall market in mid-June of 2022.
 By early August, retail prices were also dropping.
-By late 2022, retail used car prices had been dropping for nearly five months.
+By 2023, retail used car prices had been dropping for nearly five months.
 Generally, used vehicle classes that saw the most price appreciation in 2021 have seen the greatest price drops, as they’ve had the farthest to fall.

 According to Black Book transaction data, these are the used car segments with the greatest drops so far:

 And these are the used car segments with the smallest price drops:

 - Sports cars

 Understanding market price trends is the first step towards becoming a well-prepared used car buyer in 2023.
 Will these trends continue?
 Let’s take a closer look.